zorbash/zorbash.github.com/content/post/effective-communication-patterns.md

 zorbash> Good people of #support-devops, I just discovered that the X-Strict-Allow-Kittens header is included twice in all our responses.
 Is there any chance this is intended? (thread)
 ```

-When you start a question thread and it gets a conclusive working answer, if possible edit the head message of the thread with a `[resolved]` tag, so that others know you no longer need they don’t have to react and read it.
+When you start a question thread and it gets a conclusive working answer, if possible edit the head message of the thread with a `[resolved]` tag, so that others know you no longer need help and they don’t have to react and read it.
 You may also use an emoji like ✅.

 **Don't**